TristanHUC/CursoOpenScience/docs/README.md

 - run the script_grobid_pdf
 - Now your files should have been processed, make sure they are by checking the output directory.
 - Then you can run any of the 3 scripts : script_wordcloud, script_list_link or script_visualization.
 - For script_wordcloud and script_list_link you have to run with the name of your pdf in parameter.
-For exemple script_wordcloud exemple_pdf10.pdf
+For exemple : python.exe script_wordcloud exemple_pdf10.pdf

   Author : Tristan Hucher
   Mail : tristan.hucher@gmail.com

+# Documentation

+See all documentation at https://curso-open-science-v2.readthedocs.io/en/latest/

 [![DOI](https://zenodo.org/badge/753142842.svg)](https://zenodo.org/doi/10.5281/zenodo.10712488)